Keynote: Transforming Health Care in the Information Age

 - learn how cost-per-test analysis can guide lab improvement efforts

-Toxicology and Genetic Testing Audits and Defences
+Toxicology and Genetic Testing Audits and Defenses

 This presentation will address regulatory, reimbursement, and other legal challenges that confront laboratories that engage in genetic and toxicology testing.